How To Take Snapchat Videos/Pictures Without Touching the Screen

 Head back to Snapchat and make sure you’re on the camera interface.
 You can open the custom accessibility menu now, then click on the Custom icon and select the option you just saved.
 You can move the dot around to make sure it’s exactly where it needs to be on the screen, and can tap it to “play” the gesture.
 When playing, the gesture dot will light up in white; when it’s not playing, the small dot will return to its grayed out position, making it easy to track what you’re doing within the device.

 Frankly, we think that, with the advent of the lock within Snapchat, this trick isn’t as useful as it used to be.
 Still, it’s good to know that there is another option on iOS for use if you aren’t looking to use the lock and trim interface available in Snapchat.
 For most people, though, just stick to the lock icon in Snapchat.

-Unlike on iOS, there’s no special, secret trick to recording with no hands on Android, which is why we suggest using the built-in recorder lock if you can.
-However, if this won’t work for you, there’s really only one other way to record on Snapchat without using your hand, and it’s extremely low-tech.
+Unlike on iOS, there’s no unique, secret trick to recording with no hands-on Android, which is why we suggest using the built-in recorder lock if you can.
+However, if this won’t work for you, there’s only one other way to record on Snapchat without using your hand, and it’s extremely low-tech.

 Grab a rubber band and double loop it so that it’s fairly tight.
 With Snapchat open on the camera interface, wrap the rubber band around your phone so that it holds down your volume button.
 With the button held down, your phone will continue to record until you relieve the pressure from the volume button.

 Admittedly, it’s not the best way to go about recording without hands-on Android, but a trick is a trick.
 If you can’t use the record lock built into Snapchat, this is a great way to go about it.